-COVID-19 vaccination of teenagers aged 12 to 17
+Covid-19 vaccination for teenagers aged 12 to 17

-If you are aged 12 to 17, you can choose to get vaccinated against COVID-19.
-You can make an appointment to get vaccinated now, if you haven’t already.
+If you are aged 12 to 17, you can choose to get vaccinated against Covid-19.
+You can make an appointment to get vaccinated if you haven’t already.
 At some locations you can get vaccinated without an appointment.
-If you want a booster, you can call 0800 7070 for an appointment.
-If you get vaccinated, you will be less likely to become ill with COVID-19 or to give the virus to other people.
+If you want a repeat vaccination, you can call 0800 7070 for an appointment.
+Vaccination makes it less likely that you will be become ill from a coronavirus infection or infect other people.

 Vaccinated with BioNTech/Pfizer or Moderna

 If you are aged 12 to 17 and live in the Netherlands, you will be given the BioNTech/Pfizer vaccine.
 If you live on Saba or St Eustatius, you may be given the Moderna vaccine.
 You can’t choose which vaccine you are given.
 Both vaccines offer good protection against coronavirus disease (Covid-19).
 After you have been vaccinated, the chance that you will become ill with Covid-19 is very small.
 But you should still follow the basic advice to avoid infection, like washing your hands often and well.
 This is important, because you can still pass on the virus to other people.

 You may experience side effects after being vaccinated.
 Common side effects are: